Routine fetal anomaly scan at 21 weeks of gestation.

 Meconium peritonitis (MP) is a sterile chemical peritonitis induced by meconium extruding into the peritoneal cavity through a perforation in the intestine (most commonly the ileum), proximal to the site of obstruction and causing peritoneal irritation.

-The aetiology is thought to be the result of a sterile chemical peritonitis resulting from a small bowel perforation in utero, possibly due to a meconium ileus, intussusception, an internal bowel hernia, atresia, Meckel’s diverticulum, imperforate anus, peritoneal bands, intrauterine fetal congenital infections caused by CMV or rubella, vascular accident or some other unknown complication.
+The etiology is thought to be the result of a sterile chemical peritonitis resulting from a small bowel perforation in utero, possibly due to a meconium ileus, intussusception, an internal bowel hernia, atresia, Meckel’s diverticulum, imperforate anus, peritoneal bands, intrauterine fetal congenital infections caused by CMV or rubella, vascular accident or some other unknown complication.

 A prenatal diagnosis of MP can be established by ultrasound findings of